 The structure of the Year 9 learning program is designed to provide students with a range of learning experiences and allow students to begin to pursue areas of interest.
-All students study Mathematics, English or English as an Additional Language (EAL), Science, Humanities, Health & Physical Education and Inquiry Learning.
+All students study Mathematics, English or English as an Additional Language (EAL), Science, Humanities and Health & Physical Education.
 Core subjects at Year 9 reflect the Victorian Curriculum and build upon the essential skills, knowledge and understandings that students have developed in Years 7 and 8.
-Year 9 students continue to study Enhanced Literacy to further develop the essential literacy skills of reading.

-In 2021, students will have an opportunity to select up to four elective subjects, two per semester, and study these subjects in depth.
+In 2025, students will have an opportunity to select up to four elective subjects, two per semester, and study these subjects in depth.
 Students will be required to study one elective from either Arts or Technology.
 The remaining subject choices can be made from any of the electives offered.
 Subjects that are offered will only run if a sufficient number of students select the class.